 CrypticRock.com – That is fantastic to hear!
 As we have been speaking about, you have done a great deal of acting through the years.
 Have you thought about producing or directing?

 Lance Henriksen – Producing is another thing, that’s a business and really hard to do.
 What I would do if I was going to get a movie done is link up with people who know how to do that.
 Yes, I have movies I would love to make but I want to be in them; they are stories that I can’t shed, they are in my life and really interest me.
 I don’t think I want to direct, I think directing is a very masochistic situation.
 I am not saying all directors are masochists, but every moment of every day people are coming at you to ask you something.
 You are getting beat up all day long by everything about it – you are the core, you are the captain.
-I think producers think they are, but really the truth is it succeed and fails based on two things to me – the editor, and also the director really knowing their story before they start shooting.
+I think producers think they are, but really the truth is it succeeds and fails based on two things to me – the editor, and also the director really knowing their story before they start shooting.
 I don’t want to do that; I have too much to do as an actor, I really do.
 I love my profession and I care about other actors.

 CrypticRock.com – Understood.
-You say you have so much left to do as an actor, and that is wonderful that you have such inspiration still.
+You say you have so much left to do as an actor, and that it is wonderful that you have such inspiration still.
 Through the years you have played many characters, some very stern, sometimes ones that are opposing in ways.
 Do you approach each role differently?

 Lance Henriksen – Absolutely.
 When you think about actors, in general, they all come to this path and our paths cross each other.
 Here is the key: you don’t know who, what, when, where, or how that role is going to come or happen.
 We live with that, that’s a fact of life.
 One day you are doing a very small role in something, and the next time you are doing one of the leads.

 You can’t plan for that, unless you are Leonardo DiCaprio, then everyone knows you are going to do the lead.
 (Laughs) Most actors, we are all looking at it, “I don’t know who, what, when, where or how.”
-That’s okay with me, and I don’t spend any time by the phone waiting to hear what is going to happen.
+That’s okay with me, and I don’t spend any time on the phone waiting to hear what is going to happen.
 When I did Dog Day Afternoon (1975), I played the FBI guy who shot him at the airport.
 The next role comes as a result of that role.
 It starts building up over the years to where people are intrigued by the idea of you being in their movie and what would you do with it.
 That’s a great position to be in!

 CrypticRock.com – Yes, one role leads into another, like a snowball effect.

 Lance Henriksen – Yes, and as long as you stay healthy, physically and mentally, you are capable of doing it.
 There is a weird thing, in a Horror film, they always take a grey-haired guy, whose life is expiring and he has a certain calling, which is revenge; everyone thinks they know about him but they don’t, so there is mystery in him.
 With grey-haired people, and there are a lot of them in the business, you end up getting cornered in a way that you don’t want to.
 I refuse to play a grey-haired guy who doesn’t have the ability to fight for life.
 That is what a lot of people, when they are young, take for granted.
 You better realize that this whole journey is not that long, we live the life expectancy of a housefly in the terms of the universe, better enjoy it and celebrate it.
 If you are playing a role that can be decrepit – it can be a kind, a lover, all these things – I don’t know why anyone would want to play something as a cliche.
-By that, I mean is you are just going to serve the script and not bring anything of yourself to it.
+By that, I mean if you are just going to serve the script and not bring anything of yourself to it.

 CrypticRock.com – Yes, and you are right that life is short.
 You may as well enjoy it!